Industrial Pretreatment Portland

 Industries in this program are connected to the city of Portland’s sewer collection system and the wastewater they generate is treated at PWD’s East End Wastewater Treatment Plant.
 The Portland industrial pretreatment program is funded by a high-strength BOD and TSS surcharge, which is administered by the city of Portland.

 PWD industrial pretreatment staff issue permits to industrial users of the wastewater system in Portland.
-As of the end of 2020 there were 26 permitted industrial users in the program.
+As of June 2021 there were 25 permitted industrial users in the program.
 Industries are permitted when they meet one or more of the following conditions:

 - Discharge an average of 25,000 gallons or more of process wastewater per day